History of the Taliban: Background

-Taliban, whose name literally means the 'students [of Islam]' or the 'seekers of knowledge', have been part of Kandahar's 'Quran Belt' for centuries.
+Taliban, whose name in Pashto literally means the 'students [of Islam]' or the 'seekers of knowledge', have been part of Kandahar's 'Quran Belt' for centuries.
 They were teachers, dispute mediators, and comforters of the dying.
 They would also study in madrasas, living off donations.
 After they completed their religious studies, they could become mullahs, the 'givers' of knowledge.
 This provided a form of Islamic civil service in absence of state.

 In 1978, the Saur Revolution brought the Democratic Republic of Afghanistan into power.
 Backed by the Soviet Union, the new regime subsequently unleashed a Marxist campaign against religious leaders.
 Meanwhile, the Iranian Revolution was spreading militant Islamism from the neighbouring country through underground networks.
 Supporters of it started spreading their ideas across the desert, especially to the accessible Herat, which, like Iran, had many Shia Muslims.

 Nevertheless, the communist government continued to campaign against traditional and Islamic practices.
 In March 1979, the Herat uprising began in response to the announcement of a compulsory literacy program for girls.
 This gave rise to a spreading rebellion in the western countryside.
 Eventually, a larger insurgency by the mujahideen began.
 After the Soviet Union intervened in Afghanistan in 1979, Islamic mujahideen fighters engaged in war with those Soviet forces.